fmrtl73/pxdocs/content/key-management/vault/_index.md

 noicon: true
 ---

-Portworx can integrate with Vault to store your encryption keys/secrets, credentials or passwords.
-This guide will get a Portworx cluster connected to a Vault endpoint.
-The vault endpoint could be used to store secrets that will be used for encrypting volumes.
+Portworx can integrate with Vault to store your encryption keys, secrets, and credentials.
+This topic explains how to get a Portworx cluster connected to a Vault endpoint, and use it to store secrets that you can use for encrypting volumes.

 ## Setting up Vault

-Peruse [this section](https://www.vaultproject.io/docs/install) for help on setting up Vault in your setup.
-This includes installation, setting up policies and configuring secrets.
+Refer to the [Vault install page](https://www.vaultproject.io/docs/install) for setting up Vault in your setup.
+This includes installation, setting up policies, and configuring secrets.

-## Vault Credentials
+## Vault credentials

-Portworx requires the following Vault credentials to use its APIs
+Portworx requires the following Vault credentials to use its APIs:

-- **Vault Address [VAULT_ADDR]**
+* **Vault Address [VAULT_ADDR]**

-    Address of the Vault server expressed as a URL and port, for example: `https://192.168.11.11:8200`
+    Vault server address expressed as a URL and port.
+For example: `https://192.168.11.11:8200`

-- **Vault Token [VAULT_TOKEN]**
+* **Vault Token [VAULT_TOKEN]**

     Vault authentication token.
-Follow [this](https://www.vaultproject.io/docs/concepts/tokens) doc for more information about Vault Tokens.
-If you are using Vault's Kubernetes Auth method you won't need to provide the actual token to Portworx.
+Refer to the [Vault tokens](https://www.vaultproject.io/docs/concepts/tokens) page for more information about Vault tokens.
+If you are using the [Kubernetes authentication method](#using-kubernetes-authentication-method) of Vault, then you need not provide the actual token to Portworx.

-- **Vault Base Path [VAULT_BASE_PATH]**
+* **Vault Base Path [VAULT_BASE_PATH]**

     The base path under which Portworx has access to secrets.

-- **Vault Backend Path [VAULT_BACKEND_PATH]**
+* **Vault Backend Path [VAULT_BACKEND_PATH]**

     The custom backend path if different than the default `secret`

-- **Vault CA Certificate [VAULT_CACERT]**
+* **Vault CA Certificate [VAULT_CACERT]**

     Path to a PEM-encoded CA certificate file that needs to be present on all Portworx nodes.
-This file is used to verify the Vault server's SSL certificate.
+This file is used to verify the SSL certificate of Vault server.
     This variable takes precedence over `VAULT_CAPATH`.

-- **Vault CA Path [VAULT_CAPATH]**
+* **Vault CA Path [VAULT_CAPATH]**

     Path to a directory of PEM-encoded CA certificate files that needs to be present on all Portworx nodes.
-These certificates are used to verify the Vault server's SSL certificate.

-- **Vault Client Certificate [VAULT_CLIENT_CERT]**
+* **Vault Client Certificate [VAULT_CLIENT_CERT]**

     Path to a PEM-encoded client certificate that needs to be present on all Portworx nodes.
 This file is used  for TLS communication with the Vault server.

-- **Vault Client Key [VAULT_CLIENT_KEY]**
+* **Vault Client Key [VAULT_CLIENT_KEY]**

     Path to an unencrypted, PEM-encoded private key which corresponds to the matching client certificate.
 This key file needs to be present on all Portworx nodes.

-- **Vault TLS Server Name [VAULT_TLS_SERVER_NAME]**
+* **Vault TLS Server Name [VAULT_TLS_SERVER_NAME]**

-    Name to use as the SNI host when connecting via TLS.
+    Name to use as the SNI host when you connect using TLS.

-- **Vault Auth Method [VAULT_AUTH_METHOD]**
+* **Vault Auth Method [VAULT_AUTH_METHOD]**

-    Specifies the Auth method that Portworx should use while authenticating with Vault.
-Currently supported Auth Methods: "Kubernetes".
+    Specifies the authentication method that Portworx should use while authenticating with Vault.
+"Kubernetes" is the currently supported authenication method.

-- **Vault Auth Kubernetes Role [VAULT_AUTH_KUBERNETES_ROLE]**
+* **Vault Auth Kubernetes Role [VAULT_AUTH_KUBERNETES_ROLE]**

-    Name of the Kubernetes Auth Role created in vault for Portworx.
-This field is set only when using Kubernetes Auth Method.
+    Name of the Kubernetes "Auth Role" created in Vault for Portworx.
+This field is set only when using the Kubernetes authentication method.

-- **Vault Namespace [VAULT_NAMESPACE]**
+* **Vault Namespace [VAULT_NAMESPACE]**

-    This option allows you to set a global vault namespace for the Portworx cluster.
-All vault requests by PX will use this vault namespace if an override is not provided.
+    Allows you to set a global Vault namespace for the Portworx cluster.
+All Vault requests by Portworx use this Vault namespace,  if you do not provide an override.

 ## Kubernetes users

-### Step 1: Choose Vault Auth Method
+### 1. Choose the Vault authentication method.

-Auth methods are responsible for authenticating Portworx with Vault.
-Based on your Vault configuration and the Auth method you choose, you must use one of the following two methods:
+  Authentication methods are responsible for authenticating Portworx with Vault.
+Based on your Vault configuration and the authentication method you choose, you must use one of the following two methods:

-* **Using Token Auth:** In this method a static vault token will be provided to Portworx.
+  * **Using token authetication:** A static Vault token is provided to Portworx.
-* **Using Kubernetes Auth:** In this method, Portworx will use Kubernetes service account to fetch and refresh Vault Tokens.
+  * **Using Kubernetes authentication:** Portworx uses Kubernetes service account to fetch and refresh Vault tokens.

-#### Using Token Auth Method
+#### Using token authentication method

-With this method, Portworx requires a Vault static token to be provided through a Kubernetes secret.
+With this method, Portworx requires a Vault static token that you should provide through a Kubernetes secret.

-##### Step 1a: Provide Vault credentials to Portworx
+   * Provide Vault credentials to Portworx.

      Portworx reads the Vault credentials required to authenticate with Vault through a Kubernetes secret.
 Create a Kubernetes secret with the name `px-vault` in the `portworx` namespace.
-Following is an example kubernetes secret spec
+Following is an example Kubernetes secret spec:

 ```text
 apiVersion: v1